talia9tailz/dotfiles/README.md

 # dotfiles
-*AKA how to cop the look and feel of my terminal*
+*AKA how to klep the look and feel of my terminal*

 Alacritty + ZSH + Syntax Highlighting + Powerlevel10k